José Martínez (outfielder/first baseman): Tampa Bay Rays

 On January 9, 2020, Martínez was traded to the Tampa Bay Rays along with Randy Arozarena and the Cardinals’ Competitive Balance Round A draft pick in exchange for Matthew Liberatore, Edgardo Rodriguez, and the Rays’ pick in Competitive Balance Round B.

 Chicago Cubs

-On August 30, 2020, Martinez was traded to the Chicago Cubs in exchange for Pedro Martinez and cash considerations.
-On December 2, Martinez was non-tendered by the Cubs.
+On August 30, 2020, Martínez was traded to the Chicago Cubs in exchange for Pedro Martinez and cash considerations.
+On December 2, Martínez was non-tendered by the Cubs.

 New York Mets

-On January 14, 2021, Martínez signed a one-year, split contract with the New York Mets, which includes a $1 million option if he makes the team after spring training.
+On January 14, 2021, Martínez signed a one-year, split contract with the New York Mets, which included a $1 million option if he makes the team after spring training.
 On March 7, 2021, Martínez suffered a torn meniscus in his left knee after colliding with an umpire trying to field a ground ball, forcing him to be out for about four months.
 On April 1, Martínez was placed on the 60-day injured list.
 He played on a rehab assignment for the Syracuse Mets, but injured his elbow.
 Martínez elected free agency on October 29, without having appeared in a game for the Mets.